lowtze/latin-books/Julia - Reed/Reed - Julia.md

 - [ ] create a macron and non-macron version
 - [x] create a script to replace macrons with non-macrons that i can use for other books
 - [x] fix the contents page
+- [ ] updated ToC page to link to headers using Github Markdown spec - in progress
 - [ ] replace page dashes with page breaks
+- [ ] add all images to appropriate areas

 # Changelog
 - [[2022-03-25]] - initial commit; reformatted through story II; cleaned up hyphenated words, ToC, page breaks